 It’s a great question.
 I like to think perhaps naively that a great deal of what we might call alienation happens out of ignorance.
-That many parents who are involved in separation process, a divorce process, simply don’t know or don’t think at the time that exposing the child to negatives about the parent is a negative and even an abusive thing to do.
+Many parents who are involved in the separation or divorce process simply don’t know (or don’t think at the time) that exposing the child to negatives about the parent is a negative and even an abusive thing to do.
 I often advocate prevention and education as ways of helping families out of this problem.
 Because once it’s begun, once the child feels that loyalty bind and has to take sides in the adult war, it can spiral downward and become a very harsh reality and a very pathogenic, a very destructive thing for the child.

-You asked whether the parent who feels targeted by the process should confront the other parent, I suppose if you’re asking whether there should be discussion between the adults, absolutely.
+You asked whether the parent who feels targeted by the process should confront the other parent, I suppose if you’re asking whether there should be a discussion between the adults, absolutely.
 Confront sounds like such an aggressive tactic.
-Instead I take the firm position … I believe psychology and family law generally take the firm position that no matter the quality of the intimate adult relationship, parents who share responsibility to a child, you refer to them as co-parents, co-parents must continue to cooperate, communicate, and maintain consistency of parenting practices so as to support their children.
+Instead, I take the firm position … I believe psychology and family law generally take the firm position that no matter the quality of the intimate adult relationship, parents who share responsibility for a child – we refer to them as “co-parents” –co-parents must continue to cooperate, communicate, and maintain consistency of parenting practices so as to support their children.

 In effect, when I do this, you know, visual medium as we try to do here today but technology failed us, I hold my hands out together and interweave my fingers as if one hand is Mom and one hand is Dad, or it doesn’t matter the gender or the legal relationship of the parents.
 They have to fit together in a way that creates a safety net under the child.
 Alienation occurs when those hands pull apart and the child falls through the cracks between the fingers.
 That child may feel joyous because nobody is putting them to bed at night and nobody’s enforcing rules.
 And when I go to Mom’s I get to eat M&Ms for breakfast but Dad makes me eat broccoli for dinner.
 Those things can be happy events in a child’s eyes, but they really are signs of budding insecurity.
 The child feels not contained, not held.

-So the bottom line … Here I am rambling on a bit … But the bottom line is, as I said, no matter the quality of the intimate adult relationship, we need co-parents to work together to support the child and the child’s opportunity to make and maintain a healthy relationship with both of his parents.
+So the bottom line is, as I said, no matter the quality of the intimate adult relationship, we need co-parents to work together to support the child and the child’s opportunity to make and maintain a healthy relationship with both of his parents.

 How can a parent tell the difference between normal anger or grief related to the divorce and negative emotions being fueled by the other parent?
 I’m talking about the child in this instance.